juliadlutek/juliadlutek/README.md

   - Gained a deep understanding of the mathematical foundations of computer science, algorithms, and data structures.
   - Explored various programming languages like JavaScript, Python, and Java, broadening my horizons in software development.
   - Delved into the world of web technologies, mastering HTML, CSS, React, TypeScript, and NodeJS, enabling me to create robust and dynamic web applications.
-  - Learned how to work with data, understanding both relational and non-relational databases.
+  - Learned how to analyse, visualise, and interpret data,
+  - Acquired extensive knowledge of AI and completed several exciting projects based on AI/ML technologies.
   - Improved my cooperation skills by collaborating with a team of students to create a real-world web project, applying agile development methodologies and version control with Git.

 ### Tech Stack:

+#### Data Science & AI

+One of my primary areas of interest is AI/ML and data science.
+I am continuously developing my skills in this direction and am always eager to explore new advancements in the field.
+- Python
+- AI/ML tools like TensorFlow & PyTorch
+- Data Processing and Data Visualization tools like: SQL, Excel, Power BI, Pandas

+#### Web Development

+Creating websites is another field that I am passionate about and I had the pleasure of gaining my first professional experience in it
 - React
-- JavaScript
-- TypeScript
+- JavaScript / TypeScript
 - HTML & CSS
-- Python
-- Basics of Java
 - Basics of NodeJS